 Writing Methodology Allows Verification

-Other scientists are not going to take your word for it, and they want to be able to evaluate whether your methodology is sound.
+In science, you are (hopefully) never presenting a personal opinion or arguing for preconceived biases.
+The value of your work rests squarely on how well it conforms to the principles of the scientific method.
+Other scientists are not going to take your word for it; they need to be able to evaluate firsthand whether your methodology is sound.

 In addition, it is useful for the reader to understand how you obtained your data, because it allows them to evaluate the quality of the results.